 Dwarf Alberta spruce trees are used as specimens in landscape design.
 As one of the most recognizable shrub/tree types in North American landscaping, you'll often see them used in pairs to flank the entryway to a house for a formal look that strives for balance.
 Because dwarf Alberta spruce trees will remain relatively small for a number of years, people sometimes treat them (at least initially) as container plants.
 They are sometimes trimmed into topiary forms when grown in containers.

-Be aware, however, that these specimens will eventually outgrow a small space.
-It is best, therefore, to avoid planting this tree in a spot that cannot comfortably accommodate what may eventually become a 12-foot tree.
+Yet be aware that these specimens will eventually outgrow a small space.
+It is best to avoid planting this tree in a spot that cannot comfortably accommodate what may eventually become a 12-foot tree.

 Growing Dwarf Alberta Spruce